 Not everything in Edmonton is easily on show when you arrive, and I found it to be a city that required some digging.
 Its reputation has been somewhat non-existent; the northernmost city in North America that is isolated and branded with a ‘Deadmonton’ status.
 Today, the city centre is undergoing something of a renaissance – with neighbourhood revivals and new additions, including a central city ice hockey stadium, helping to make it become a more vibrant, community-focused urban space.

 Bars and restaurants, quirky stores, independent cafés and bistros and swanky wine bars all make up part of the mix, springing up between the somewhat static brick, beige and glass structures.
 I found many of these scattered around the weekly farmer’s market in the very centre of the city close to City Hall, where we picked out colourful beets, other organic vegetables and fresh meats, ready to improvise a host of dishes with local celebrity chef, Brad Smoliak in his private cooking class.
-This is a great way to join the throng of over 20,000 visitors to this culinary marketplace centerpiece of Edmonton, and learn how to go away and cook up the best of local produce.
+This is a great way to join the throng of over 20,000 visitors to this culinary marketplace centrepiece of Edmonton, and learn how to go away and cook up the best of local produce.

 A land of entrepreneurs, Edmonton’s revival is also found in its edgy Strathcona district.
 Victorian and Edwardian architectural structures are home to hipster restaurants, fashion boutiques, art galleries and record stores, especially on Old Strathcona 104 Street and 124.
-We started our evening in the funky restaurant, MEAT, where your choice of succulent dishes by the venue namesake are just as varied as all the sauces to choose from on the table, and ended up chilling in one of the many bars like traditional beer and wings hangouts like The Old Strathcona Rack.
-In the midst of its popularity, it comes down to wherever you can find a seat – Strathcona being at the very heart of the city’s youthful spirit.
+We started our evening in the funky restaurant, MEAT, where your choice of succulent dishes by the venue namesake is just as varied as all the sauces to choose from on the table, and ended up chilling in one of the many bars like traditional beer and wings hangouts like The Old Strathcona Rack.
+Amid its popularity, it comes down to wherever you can find a seat – Strathcona being at the very heart of the city’s youthful spirit.

 Artistically, aside from being home to the biggest fringe festival in North America, I was able to see Edmonton alight with public contemporary artworks during its first hosting of Nuit Blanche (White Night), where 30 installations adorned the downtown grid of streets, surrounded by dancing cranes.

 Beyond the cranes and the high-rise though, Edmonton has the longest stretch of urban parkland in North America – one that is 22 times larger than New York’s Central Park.
 A keen city cyclist, I took to the pathways that line both sides of the river and which weave through acres of parkland and crisscross the bridges that link over the water.
-I felt as if I was hours away from the city, when in fact, I was a short 10 minute walk away from the very heart.
+I felt as if I was hours away from the city, when in fact, I was a short 10-minute walk away from the very heart.

 Edmonton Past – The Living History Movement